Neil-Patrick/Pajadan-Portfolio/README.md

 ## Technologies Used

-- HTML
-- CSS
-- JavaScript
-- Responsive Design
-- GitHub
-- Netlify
+- **HTML**: For the structure of the portfolio.
+- **CSS**: For styling and layout.
-- Icons8 and Favicon (for icons)
+- **JavaScript**: For interactivity and dynamic content.
-- Font Awesome and Google Fonts (for fonts)
+- **GitHub**: As server.
+- **Netlify**: As server.

 ## Features

-- **Responsive Design**: The website is fully responsive and adjusts seamlessly to different screen sizes.
+- **Mobile-First Design**: The portfolio is designed with a mobile-first approach, ensuring a responsive experience across devices.
-- **Typewriter Effect**: A dynamic typewriter effect showcases my introductory message and other details.
+- **Interactive Navigation**: The mobile navigation menu toggles open and closed, with options to close by clicking outside.
-- **Theme Toggle**: Users can switch between light and dark modes.
+- **Theme Toggle**: Users can switch between light and dark themes with smooth transitions.
-- **Mobile Navigation**: A mobile-friendly menu that expands and collapses.
-- **Frosted Glass Effect**: Modern design elements like a frosted glass effect for a polished look.
+- **Typewriter Effect**: An engaging typewriter effect introduces my name and rotates through my skills.
+- **Profile Picture Modal**: Clicking on my profile picture opens a modal with an enlarged view.
-- **Back to Top Button**: A button that appears when scrolling down, allowing users to return to the top of the page smoothly.
+- **Back to Top Button**: A button appears when scrolling down, allowing users to easily return to the top of the page.
+- **Footer Fade-In**: The footer gradually fades in as the user scrolls down the page.

 ## Usage